joshstrike/StrikeDB/README.md

 	**`sessionTimezone`**, if it is set on a pool or an individual connection,  calls `SET SESSION time_zone=${sessionTimezone}` prior to executing any other SQL.
 It may be used in conjunction with PoolConfig's timezone to align the two, or used with dateStrings.

-	**Be aware that like all other session variables, timezones persist after you release the connection back to the pool.**
+	**Be aware that like all other session variables, timezones persist after you release the connection back to the pool, if no default `sessionTimezone` is set on the pool.**

 ### class **Pool**
 **constructor(config:mysql.PoolConfig, connOpts?:ConnOpts)**